 Case Interview Examples: 100+ Free Practice Cases (2026)

-Case interview examples are the single best resource for practicing consulting interviews.
-Below, you will find over 100 free case interview examples from McKinsey, BCG, Bain, Deloitte, and other top consulting firms, organized by industry, case type, and firm.
+Case interview examples are the single best resource for practicing consulting interviews, and this page collects over 100 free practice cases from McKinsey, BCG, Bain, Deloitte, and other top firms, organized by industry, case type, and firm.
+Keep reading for a full worked case example, the exact order to practice your first 10 cases, and a step-by-step plan for turning practice cases into an offer.

 What Changed in 2026?